aardgoose/CVTiles/cesiumtiles.md

 This assumes that you are using a cave model that has a defined CRS (available for Survex .3d models using the *CS command) or have specified the Proj4 string for the correct CRS using the 'defaultCRS' parameter.
 This is shown in the following example.

-The Therion .lox format does not specifiy a CRS.
+The Therion .lox format does not specifiy a CRS and a defaultCRS must be provided.

 Example: